canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 ## Running SQL over a live stream
 Duration: 5:00

-To navigate to drill, find the IP in the Status tab and in a browser navigate to http://<ip>:8047.
-If it doesn't load ensure you "exposed" the service.

 Because we related Apache Drill to Kafka, Juju will have automatically configured our DFS and Kafka datasources.
 If you navigate to Apache Drill in a browser you can see both are configured in the Sources tab, for example a Kafka data source should look similar to:

     {